trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 It might take quite a bit of mental effort to chase through pointers.
 It is certainly harder to reason about it.

-If you ever wondered how actual `gcc` attribute then is defined it's in `pkgs/top-level/all-packages.nix` as:
+If you ever wondered how actual `gcc` attribute then is defined in `pkgs/top-level/all-packages.nix` as:

 ```nix